Nanban (2012 film): Home media

-The satellite rights was sold for a record sum to Star Vijay for ₹120 million.
-The film was broadcast on 1 May 2012, four months after its theatrical release on the occasion of May day and registered a TRP of 11.1 points.
+The film had its television premiere on Star Vijay on 1 May 2012, four months after its theatrical release and registered a TRP of 11.1 points.

-Indian DVD were marketed by Moser Baer.
-Overseas DVD were marketed by Suara DVD.

 Reception

 Critical response

+Nanban received positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, 95% of 49 critics' reviews are positive, with an average rating of 7.8/10.

 Sify called it an "engaging film with noble intentions.
 It deserves viewing because films like this are hard to find".
-Behindwoods.com rated the film 3.5/5 and wrote: "Nanban has got more than something for everyone.
-It is very unlikely that a person finds such a wholesome package unsatisfying.
-All is absolutely well!"
 Pavithra Srinivasan from Rediff.com gave the film 3/5 stars, describing it as "the perfect feel-good fare for the festive season, despite minor glitches".
 Malathi Rangarajan from The Hindu wrote: "Nanban is an enjoyable cocktail of humour with some sentiment and sadness thrown in for that extra appeal.
 Once again Shankar proves the master craftsman that he is".
 Anupama Subramanian from Deccan Chronicle gave the film 3/5 stars, while labelling it as a "feel-good film with a larger message and a brilliant feat by Vijay which makes the film a not-to-be-missed one!"
 Venkateswaran Narayanan from Times of India noted several anachronisms in the film (such as YouTube being used in 2002 when it was actually launched in 2005) but wrote: "Such minor cribbing apart, all is well with Nanban because Shankar's retelling of 3 Idiots retains its soul and has its heart in the right place".
 Zee News wrote: "Nanban is a must watch, grab your tickets now.
 It's the best gift Vijay could have given to his diehard fans this Pongal".
-IndiaGlitz.com named it a "clear entertainer", "a whiff of fresh air from the mindless masala movies" and "a welcome change".
-Rohit Ramachandran of nowrunning.com rated it 3/5 stating that "Nanban is Rajkumar Hirani's 3 Idiots staged and presented by Shankar in a different language with grandeur.
-The base material is solid and Shankar obediently traces it.
-Out comes an uplifting entertainer that will draw raves from viewers of all kinds".
 CNN-IBN said that it was "sweet and satisfying".
 Ananda Vikatan rated the film 44 out of 100.
 Acclaimed actor Kamal Haasan appreciated Vijay's performance in the movie and lauded the team's effort in making such a good entertainer.
 Jeevi from Idlebrain.com with regards to the Telugu dubbed version Snehithudu commented that "the magic of 3 idiots is missing", and gave 3/5 stars.
-Indiaglitz stated that Snehithudu was a "passable remake".